 Google is encouraging websites to adopt an example.com/.well-known/change-password URL scheme.
 This allows the default password manager to display a big button that lets users quickly change their password after a credential has been compromised.

 Long URLs that include the correct page name are often used to spoof people into thinking they are on a reputable/desired site.
-To combat this common phishing tactic, Chrome 86 will test only showing the registrable domain in the address bar as part of a test in Chrome 86.
+To combat this common phishing tactic, Chrome 86 will test only showing the registrable domain in the address bar.
 Users will have the option to see the full URL.